SM U-10 (Germany)

 SM U-10 was one of the 329 submarines serving in the Imperial German Navy in World War I.

 Service history

 U-10 was engaged in the naval warfare and took part in the First Battle of the Atlantic.

 Fate

-She sank on 30 June 1916, after probably striking a mine in the Gulf of Finland.
-All 29 crew were killed.
+U-10 left Libau (now Liepāja), Latvia on 27 May 1916 to operate off the Swedish coast and was due back after 8 days.
+She was not heard from again and was presumed lost with all 29 on board.
+The exact time, place and circumstances of her loss remain unknown.